 Birds of a Feather

 Flock formation typically starts in autumn, although it may begin earlier at higher elevations or more northerly latitudes.
 Anywhere from two to eighteen birds may make up a flock, with six to ten members most likely.
-Flocks contain adult birds who bred the previous season, “floaters” (those who didn’t get lucky or belong to more than one flock), and young chickadees from other areas who were born that year.
-Members feed together by day and roost together (but individually) at night, but all is not calm and congenial.
+Flocks contain adult birds who bred the previous season, “floaters” (those who didn’t get lucky or belong to more than one flock), and young chickadees born that year who’ve immigrated from other areas (to keep the gene pool diverse).
+Members feed together by day and roost together at night (but individually–chickadees don’t like to snuggle), but all is not calm and congenial.

 Rank is determined by several factors: